tdhoffman/tdhoffman.github.io/notes/spatial-asymp.md

 After trawling through my spatial statistics textbooks, I eventually found the answer in Cressie (1993).
 (As a side note, it's hard to understate how often this happens -- that I have a spatial stats question and find the answer in Cressie.
-In my opinion, it remains an essential handbook for the discipline to this day.)
+It's my handbook on spatial statistical thinking.)
 Section 5.8 is all about infill asymptotics for continuous domains and Section 7.3.1 is all about increasing-domain asymptotics for areal data.
 From his treatment of the two, infill asymptotics feels like a very natural study of asymptotic properties for the estimators, but increasing-domain asymptotics feels quite contrived.
 In this sense, the superpopulation is an infinite domain of which we've merely selected a "large enough" subregion; e.g., an analysis on the counties of the US assumes that the US extends infinitely in at least one direction.